 Now you are pregnant.
 More happy days.
 But not for your pelvic floor.
-Where previously she had been minding her own business, getting on with being an awesome pelvic floor - she is now having the life squeezed out of her.
+Where previously she had been minding her own business, getting on with being an awesome pelvic floor - she is now having the life squeezed out of her; AKA Kegels.
 Nine months in and now you have an Arnold Schwarzenegger pelvic floor.
-She is no longer a happy hammock flapping in the breeze, cuddling you to sleep.
-She is shortened and taut.
-Sad face.
+She is no longer a happy hammock, cuddling you to sleep.
+She is short and taut.

 Now when we breathe in, everything descends from the very top onto pelvic floor and poor pelvic floor has no give left.
 Everything squashes up against her, and who is bottom of the stack?
 Squashed flat each time we breathe in - bladder that's who.
 Anyone need another wee?